Coast Radar Android App

 But they have to find you first, right?

 You have a variety of things to do, online and offline, to get the word out about your products and services.
-This marketing requires a commitment of time, energy and unfortunately money.
-This marketing is where the small business differs from the large organisations and not just because of any restrictions on the commitment to time, energy and money, but, the fact that small cheap steps can make significant gains.
+This marketing requires a commitment of time, energy and unfortunately, money.
+This marketing is where small businesses differ from large organisations, not only due to restrictions on time, energy, and money, but also because small, inexpensive steps can lead to significant gains.
 That’s where we come in!

 How can we help?